-This is the ultimate guide to visiting the Mermaid Pools and Tahmoor Gorge.
+This is the ultimate guide to visiting the Mermaid Pools and Tahmoor Gorge (Tahmoor Canyon) near Sydney.
 There is a lot of confusion about what body of water is referred to as the Mermaid Pools.
 It’s actually the main waterhole within Tahmoor Gorge.
 So by visiting the Mermaid Pools, you’ll also be visiting the incredible Tahmoor Gorge.

 This guide will talk about two walking trails leading to these natural wonders.
-We’ll start by talking about the popular trail to the Mermaid Pools which offers outstanding views of Tahmoor Gorge.
-We’ll then detail the more challenging trail that you can do around the gorge itself.
-But mind you, that one’s not for the faint hearted!
+We’ll start by talking about the popular trail to the Mermaid Pools (Mermaid Pools and Tahmoor Gorge Walk) which offers outstanding views of Tahmoor Gorge.
+We’ll then detail the more challenging trail (Tahmoor Gorge Loop Track) that you can do around the canyon itself.
+But mind you, that one’s not for the faint-hearted!

 The Mermaid Pools are located in Tahmoor (Southern Highlands, NSW) with its water source coming from the Bargo River.
 This place was once a locals only hidden gem!
 However, the Mermaid Pools and the Tahmoor Gorge are becoming increasingly well known.
 Certainly in the last five-ten years, they have gained more awareness.
 But that’s not to say it’s not off the beaten track.
 Few people actually visit this lovely spot.
-In fact, it’s an easy day trip from Sydney.
+In fact, going to the Mermaid Pools is easy day trip from Sydney.

 But there’s more to this place than the numerous falls and cascades.
-Tranquil bushwalking and a surprisingly grand gorge await you.
+Tranquil bushwalking and a surprisingly grand gorge await you at Tahmoor Canyon.
 So let’s dive into the nitty-gritty of the two main walking tracks here.
 One for casual walkers and another for experienced bushwalkers.

 Are the Mermaid Pools and Tahmoor Gorge Safe to Visit?

 Yes.
 The Mermaid Pools and Tahmoor Gorge are certainly safe to visit.
-Unfortunately though, there have been numerous injuries and sadly even fatalities here.
-That’s from people unsafely rock jumping into the Mermaid Pools of the Tahmoor Gorge.
+Unfortunately though, there have been numerous injuries and sadly even deaths here.
+The Mermaid Pools death toll remains unknown, but there have been a handful of deaths reported.
+Injuries, rescues and fatalities usually occur from rock jumping into the Mermaid Pools of the Tahmoor Gorge.
 Simply put, if you avoid this type of activity, it’s more than safe to visit.

 That’s why we highly discourage people from rock jumping here.
 So that means we also discourage swimming in the Mermaid Pools.
 That’s because rock jumping into the pools is essentially the quickest and easiest way to access them.
 Thankfully, there are alternate places to swim here such as the Potholes and See Thru Pools which are much safer.